qsabanes/gelato-recipes/RECIPE-SKILL.md

 - **Dextrose: ~45–65 g (gelato), ~45–55 g (sorbet).
 Do not exceed ~65 g / ~55 g.**
   (Old recipes used 80–130 g and came out far too soft to scoop at −18 °C.)
 - **Sucrose:** whatever sugar is left after setting sweetness.
+- **Scoopulator's serving-temp targets (gelato −14 to −10 °C, sorbet −16 to −12 °C) are for
+  professional display cabinets, not home freezers.** Do not use them as recipe targets — a recipe hitting −14 °C would be rock-hard straight from a −18 °C freezer.
+Target −16 °C (band −18 to −14 °C) instead.

 ## 3. How to build a recipe (procedure)